Beware the Black-Box: on the Robustness of Recent Defenses to Adversarial Examples: Individualized Experimental Defense Results

 This more complex model can partially explain why ComDefend slightly outperforms the vanilla defense in most cases.
 In short, a slightly more complex model is slightly more difficult to learn and attack.
 Of course this begs the question, if a more complex model yields more security, why does the model complexity even have come from an autoencoder/decoder?
 Why not use ResNet164 or ResNet1001?

-These are valid questions which are beyond the scope of our current work.
+These are all valid questions which are possible directions of future studies.
 While ComDefend itself does not yield significant (greater than $25\%$) improvements in security, it does bring up an interesting question: Under a black-box adversarial model, to what extent can increasing model complexity also increase defense accuracy?
 We leave this as an open question for possible future work.